3rdfloorTom/bashEM/README.md

 export PATH
 ```

-- Running of any (most?) scripts without any command-line arguements should printout the usage (some better than others).
+- Running of any (most?) scripts without any arguements should print out the usage (some better than others).

 ## Known issues
+- AWK/sed are favorite square peg solutions to round hole problems.
-- All of these scripts can be deemed as "works-in-progress", so use if you find them helpful but don't have too high of hopes for them.
+- All of these scripts can be deemed as "works-in-progress".
+Use if you find them helpful, but don't have too high of hopes for them.
-- I am not great the using git.
+- I am not great at using git.